 Lac du Bourget is great for a relaxing stroll or a bike ride.
 It is also the ideal place for a bath (the water can reach 26C in summer) or water activities like kayak, canoeing, fishing, or sailing.

-A mountainous massif in the Prealps, between the departments of Isère and Drôme, the Massif du Vercors is a rugged and complex relief of cliffs, ridges and gorges that culminates in the Grand Veymont (2,341 m).
+A mountainous massif in the Pre-Alps, between the departments of Isère and Drôme, the Massif du Vercors is a rugged and complex relief of cliffs, ridges, and gorges that culminates in the Grand Veymont (2,341 m).

-Parc National Mercantour
+8. Parc National Mercantour

-Parc National des Ecrins
+9. Parc National des Ecrins

 Parc National des Ecrins, located between the departments of Isère and Hautes-Alpes, is one of the largest protected mountain areas in France, comprising more than forty glaciers and one hundred peaks.
 Some of these peaks are more than 3,000 m high, including the famous Barre des Ecrins with its 4,102 m.

-Hikers will find in Parc National des Ecrins a paradise, with more than 740 km of marked trails, including the GR54, which circles the Oisans.
-The park is also home to a huge animal and plant biodiversity, with more than 4,000 recorded species.
+This is another of the great places to visit in French Alps in summer for hikers, with more than 740 km of marked trails, including the GR54, which circles the Oisans.
+The park is also home to a vast animal and plant biodiversity, with more than 4,000 recorded species.

 Fort Queyras is one of the best places to visit in the French Alps for history lovers.
 This 12th-century fortress in the Hautes-Alpes department is built on a hill at a narrowing in a glacial valley overlooking the Gorges du Guil.

-Saint-Véran and Queyras Regional Natural Park
+11. Saint-Véran and Queyras Regional Natural Park

-Marking the limit between Dauphiné and Provence, this glacial valley in the Alpes-Haute-Provence department is a wonderful place to explore.
+Marking the limit between the Dauphiné and Provence, this glacial valley in the Alpes-Haute-Provence department is wonderful to explore.
 The Ubaye Valley is bisected by the river of the same name, which is famous among rafting and kayaking enthusiasts.
 There are beautiful hikes, too, that explore numerous torrents, vast forests, and pristine lakes.

 Yvoire is the most isolated place on our map of the French Alps, but it is well worth the detour!
 One of the best medieval towns in France, Yvoire has more than 700 years of history, and we are sure you will enjoy visiting its ramparts, medieval castle, fortified gates, and cobbled streets.